 Expand the sections below for details about our propane services

 The Cons: You are responsible for maintaining the tank, keeping it painted, the biggest one; the upfront investment to buy your own tank is significantly more costly than renting a tank.

 First, understand that there is no such thing as a free tank.
 The idea of a free tank may sound nice, but it is normally just a clever way to get you started.
 Don't fall for it.
 Look for a plan that is easy to understand and makes sense.
 If you don't own your own tank, then renting a tank is the easiest and most affordable way to get started with us.
-Whether you need a big tank to supply propane to heat your whole house, or if you just need a small tank for a cooking stove, or fireplace, we have competitive rental plans available for any tank size.
+Whether you need a big tank to supply propane to heat your whole house or you need a small tank for a cooking stove or fireplace, we have competitive rental plans available for any tank size.

 Most people SAVE an average of $300-$500 per year on propane when switching to us because we don't charge extra for the propane delivered to rental tanks.
 Instead, we charge a flat rental fee per year so you know exactly how much you're paying.
 Otherwise, you pay a higher price for propane to compensate for the tank rental.
 The annual rental fee is simple and our customers prefer this type of service.

 - 120 gal. tank (commonly used for small things such as fireplace, cooking stove, clothes dryer, or similar)

-- 325 gal. tank (most commonly used for standby generators)
+- 325 gal. tank (commonly used for standby generators)

-- 500 gal. tank (most commonly used for home heating)
+- 500 gal. tank (commonly used for home heating)

-- 1,000 gal. tank (used for home heating, farm grain dryers, large commercial buildings, or similar)
+- 1,000 gal. tank (commonly used for home heating, farm grain dryers, large commercial buildings, or similar)

 Call us for prices or to discuss the best option for your setup.